MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

 The specialized callback is now only registered using `ContainerContentChangingEventArgs.RegisterUpdateCallback()` if the platform is Windows.
 Otherwise, the `ShowImage` method is called directly.
-We will also need to make changes to the `ShowImage` method to work alongside the changes made to the `ImageGridView_ContainerContentChanging` method.
+We'll also need to make changes to the `ShowImage` method to work alongside the changes made to the `ImageGridView_ContainerContentChanging` method.
 Replace the `ShowImage` method in the `MainPage.xaml.cs` file with the following code:

 ```csharp
 private async void ShowImage(ListViewBase sender, ContainerContentChangingEventArgs args)